 So perhaps you were on naturallycurly.com, the de facto headquarters of the method and an absolute treasure trove of information, and you just wanted some product recommendations or a cut that would help you tame your curly hair.
 Maybe you heard about the Curly Girl method from a friend or coworker.
-Maybe you eagerly looked at the WikiHow article on how to follow it or went to your library or Barnes and Noble to pick up the book that inspired it all.
+Maybe you eagerly looked at the WikiHow article on how to follow the method or went to your library or bookstore to pick up the book that inspired it all.

 WHAT DOES CG MEAN?
 WHO CAME UP WITH IT?

-“CG” is the abbreviation for the Curly Girl method of caring for curly hair.
-It was developed by Lorraine Massey, owner of the Devachan Salon in New York City.
-She’s considered one of the foremost experts in curly hair care.
+"CG" is the abbreviation for the Curly Girl method of caring for curly hair.
+It was developed by Lorraine Massey, owner of Devachan Salon in New York City.
+She's considered one of the foremost experts in curly hair care.
+She wrote the book on the method.

 WHAT DOES THE METHOD DO TO YOUR HAIR?

 CG does not work for everyone, but when it does work, the results are absolutely startling.
-Check out the before and after thread on the CurlTalk forum on naturallycurly.com.
-Many people find that when they follow the CG method, their once frizzy, dry, damaged curls transform into well hydrated, glossy, soft, bouncy curls that are every bit as healthy as they look.
+Check out the Before and After thread on the CurlTalk forum on naturallycurly.com.
+Many find that when they follow the CG method, their once frizzy, dry damaged curls transform into well hydrated, glossy, soft, bouncy curls that are every bit as healthy as they look.

 THE SCIENCE BEHIND CURLY GIRL